mr-3/mrcube-en-docs/docs/source/user_manual.rst

 Insert Property
     Insert an RDFS property to the position that the mouse is right clicked.
 If one or more RDFS properties are selected, an RDFS property is inserted as the sub properties of the selected properties.
-Connect Mode
-   Change the mode to connect mode from move mode.
-When the mode is connect mode, users can connect propertie by dragging and dropping.
-Move Mode
-    Change the mode to move mode from connect mode.
-When the mode is move mode, users can move nodes in the Property editor.
 Transform from Property to RDF
     Transform the selected RDFS properties to RDF resources Transform from Property to Class